 - Malfunctioning electronics

-The list is non-exhaustive and sometimes subjective, so make sure to read all the clauses of your policy and take all necessary precautions which we have shared extensively on TravelScams.
+The list is non-exhaustive and sometimes subjective, so make sure to read all the clauses of your policy and take all necessary precautions to prevent being a victim of scams and crime as shared extensively on the site.

 Getting a quote is as simple as ABC, or if you prefer, click here to head to the website directly.